-KNIGHTSEN -- Teresa Sidrian, business manager of the school district in this tiny East Contra Costa town, was working the phones hard recently on an after-hours project that isn't part of her job description.
+KNIGHTSEN -- Business manager Teresa Sidrian was working the phones hard this week on an after-hours project that isn't part of her job description.

 Together with Knightsen School District's superintendent and principal as well as a few teachers and parents, Sidrian was trying to drum up public support for a $3 million bond measure.